Raye Hollitt

-Raye Hollitt (born April 17, 1964) is an American actress and bodybuilder, also known by her stage name Zap, one of the original cast members of American Gladiators.
+Raye Hollitt (born April 17, 1964) is an American actress and bodybuilder, also known by her stage name Zap and Rain, one of the original cast members of American Gladiators.

 Biography

 Hollitt graduated from Lake-Lehman High School in 1982, then worked as a paralegal for seven years.

 She appeared in Season 1 of American Gladiators in 1989, taking off the second season (1990–91) for maternity leave, before returning for Season 3 and continuing on the show through 1995.
 She reappeared for an alumni show in the final season (1995–96).

 Before she found fame as Zap, Hollitt was a contestant on the game show Card Sharks, and featured in Blake Edwards's 1989 comedy, Skin Deep.
 Raye also did the pilot for JAG (Judge Advocate General) where she played a pilot, Cassie.
 Raye also appeared on Baywatch, Blossom, and several other TV shows.

 Personal life

 She and her husband, Kenn, now reside in South Lake Tahoe.